 A: I also provide realistic, waterproof airbrush tattoos, Henna Lace, and glitter tattoos for events.

 Q: Where do you get your designs?

 A: I get ideas from other face painters and from my imagination.
 I’ve been fortunate to learn from many talented artists, such as Cameron Garrett, Heather Green, Marcela Murad, and many others.
 I’m continually training through online classes and local workshops with face painting master artists.
 One of my favorite workshops was by European artist Olga Murasev, who toured the United States.

 I also attend face painting and body conventions so I can receive extra instruction.

 Q: When I see face painters using acrylic paints to do face painting, should I let my kids get face painted?

 A: No. With the amazing array of gorgeous FDA compliant face paints available for face painters, it is a poor business practice for a face painter to use acrylic paints on a child’s skin.
-In some cases, the artist may not be aware that acrylic paint should not be applied to the skin.
-It’s also possible the artist is trying to cut corners, since acrylic paints are cheap compared to professional quality face paints.
-However, as it is unlikely that any liability insurance will cover a face painter who uses acrylic paint, you are taking a risk in allowing acrylics to be applied to your child.
+Acrylic paint should not be applied to the skin.
+Face paint is actually makeup rather than paint and is created to be used on the skin.